 Political and Normative Rationales: Ghana's engagement in UN peacekeeping is driven by a deep-rooted commitment to help maintain international peace and security as enshrined in the UN Charter.
 More importantly, this commitment is underpinned by domestic legal principles and values which are set out in Ghana's Republican Constitution of 1992.
-Specifically, Article 40(c)(d) states that Ghana should:

-[P]romote respect for international law and treaty obligations and the settlement of international disputes by peaceful means; and adherence to principles enshrined in or as the case may be, the aims and ideals of: (i) the Charter of the United Nations; (ii) the Charter of African Union; (iii) the Commonwealth; (iv) the Treaty of the Economic Community of West African States; and any other International Organizations of which Ghana is a member.
+Specifically, Article 40(c) (d) states that Ghana should: "Promote respect for international law and treaty obligations and the settlement of international disputes by peaceful means; and adherence to principles enshrined in or as the case may be, the aims and ideals of: (i) the Charter of the United Nations; (ii) the Charter of African Union; (iii) the Commonwealth; (iv) the Treaty of the Economic Community of West African States; and any other International Organizations of which Ghana is a member."

 Participation in peacekeeping, therefore, is related to Ghana's commitment to sustain global peace, security, and stability.
 Politically, it is also believed that participation in peacekeeping offers Ghana a mechanism to exert influence in world affairs and enhance its image and prestige in the international system.
+For instance, Ghana is currently the only African country with an aviation unit in MINUSMA, which is boosting Ghana's international image.

 Security Rationales: Ghana shares cultural history and ties of blood with countries in the subregion, especially with its immediate neighbors.
-Given the spate of civil wars that have engulfed the West African sub-region, there has always been the fear of a spill-over of proximate conflicts into Ghana.
-In view of this and to promote a safe and peaceful neighborhood, Ghana participates in international peacekeeping efforts to: (a) control and suppress the spread of such wars; (b) prevent them from jeopardizing its security and developmental agenda; (c) sometimes to extricate Ghanaian expatriates who may be caught up in the conflicts; (d) to stop wars sparking a wider conflagration which might undermine the region's security, prosperity, and stability; and lastly; and (e) to stem the humanitarian crises that are often associated with such conflicts.
+Given the spate of civil wars that have engulfed the West African sub-region, there has always been the fear of a spillover of proximate conflicts into Ghana.
+Ghana therefore participates in international peacekeeping efforts to: (a) control and suppress the spread of such wars; (b) prevent them from jeopardizing its security and developmental agenda; (c) sometimes to extricate Ghanaian expatriates who may be caught up in the conflicts; (d) to stop wars sparking a wider conflagration which might undermine the region's security, prosperity, and stability; and (e) to stem the humanitarian crises that are often associated with such conflicts.
 It is commonly assumed that Ghana's security and economic development are best ensured by keeping the region peaceful.
 Ghana's commitments to provide UN peacekeepers in Côte d'Ivoire, Sierra Leone, and Liberia are good examples of this approach.

-Economic Rationales: Economic rationales, both individual and at the national level have become a major reason for Ghana's peacekeeping deployments.
+Economic Rationales: Economic rationales, both individual and at the national level, have become a major reason for Ghana's peacekeeping deployments.
 Peacekeeping engagements have also brought pecuniary rewards to the GAF and GPS as well as individual personnel through the compensation packages offered by the UN.
-In 2010, for instance, Ghana received approximately \$74 million as compensation for all UN peace operations while its total expenditures incurred were just over \$42 million; resulting in a "profit" of some \$32 million.
-However, the "profitability" in Ghana's UN peacekeeping engagement has been generally static.
-For the State and the GAF in particular, these financial gains represent a major supplement to the national defense budget, some of which has been used to purchase aircrafts and other military equipment.
+In MINUSMA, for example, the UN pays the Ghana Aviation Unit an amount of \$9,400 per an hour flight.6 In a month, the unit is expected to do 80 hours flight, but it usually does about 100 hours.
+The UN pays \$8,000 per hour for the extra 20 hours.
+What this means is that in a month, Ghana is earning about \$900,000 from its involvement in MINUSMA.
+In addition, the UN provides compensation for equipment costs and the troops also receive \$30 a day as mission subsistence allowance.
+For the State and the GAF especially, these financial gains represent a major supplement to the national defense budget, some of which has been used to purchase aircrafts and other military equipment.
 For the individual personnel, the UN reimbursement package offers an important income supplement.
 For example, officers who hitherto could not afford to build their own houses, buy good cars, and provide sufficiently for their family, can do so because of the financial rewards they get from UN peacekeeping.